-- 12. Applicant shall execute a large lot component located in approximately 118 acres of land, at the southern portion of the site, south of the tributary and north of Thrift Road.
-The lot size shall not be less than 30,000 square feet for lots bordering Thrift Road and adjoining subdivisions, as shown on Exhibit 20.
-The remaining lots shall be a minimum of 20,000 square feet.
-The layout shall be determined at the time of the CDP and preliminary plan of subdivision approval. - b.
+- 18. Prior to signature approval of the CDP, the following revisions shall be made: - a.
+The plans shall be revised to be in conformance to Condition No. 12 of A-9967. - b.
 The plans shall be revised to demonstrate that the lots located along the secondary entrance road from Tippett Road shall be a minimum of 20,000 square feet in size and have a frontage width of 80 feet at the front street line. - c.
 The plan shall be revised to indicate the APA 3M and APA 6. - d.
 Four copies of the final version of the Phase I archeological investigation shall be submitted (with the comments addressed) to the Planning and Preservation Section. - e.
-The plans shall be revised to add lots along the main entrance road, across from the park, to be sized in the medium lot size category, have a minimum 80-foot width at the front street line and be served by an alley.
+The plans shall be revised to add lots along the main entrance road, across from the park, to be sized in the medium lot size category, have a minimum 80foot width at the front street line and be served by an alley.
 Further, the lots continuing along the main road to the first intersection shall be enlarged to the medium lot size and the same 80-foot width at the front street line. - f.
 The green area formed at the intersection of lots on the northwest side of the first circle along the main entrance road shall be designated as a buildable lot.